chimericdream/worldofpannotia.com/src/_spells/wall-of-iron.md

     A wall of iron is 1 inch thick per four caster levels.
 You can double the wall's area by halving its thickness.
 Each 5-foot square of the wall has 30 hit points per inch of thickness and hardness 10.
 A section of wall whose hit points drop to 0 is breached.
 If a creature tries to break through the wall with a single attack, the DC for the Strength check is 25 + 2 per inch of thickness.

     If you desire, the wall can be created vertically resting on a flat surface but not attached to the surface, so that it can be tipped over to fall on and crush creatures beneath it.
 The wall is 50% likely to tip in either direction if left unpushed.
 Creatures can push the wall in one direction rather than letting it fall randomly.
 A creature must make a DC 40 Strength check to push the wall over.
 Creatures with room to flee the falling wall may do so by making successful Reflex saves.
-Any Large or smaller creature that fails takes 10d6 points of damage.
+Any Large or smaller creature that fails takes {% die_roll 10 6 0 %} points of damage.
 The wall cannot crush Huge and larger creatures.

     Like any iron wall, this wall is subject to rust, perforation, and other natural phenomena.
 ---